WebView-CG/charter/charter.md

 ## Goals

-The WebViews Community Group aims to reduce the issues arising from the use of software components (typically referred as `WebView`s) that are used to render Web technology-based content outside of a Web browser (Native Apps, MiniApps, etc).
+The WebViews Community Group aims to identify, understand and reduce the issues arising from the use of software components (typically referred as `WebView`s) that are used to render Web technology-based content outside of a Web browser (Native Apps, MiniApps, etc).

 ## Scope of Work

 In the first phase of work that this charter covers, the WebViews Community Group will:
-* identify representative use cases of where WebViews are being used,
+* identify representative use cases of where WebViews are being used, regardless of the platform and type of device they're used on,
 * identify the issues that arise from these usages,
 * determine whether these issues can be addressed through improvements to the Web Platform, the surrounding ecosystem (e.g. documentation, testing frameworks) or through other mechanisms,
 * raise awareness about the impact of WebViews for Web technologies in relevant communities (e.g. existing W3C groups)